johnymontana/johnymontana.github.io/_posts/2017-11-12-scraping-russian-twitter-trolls-python-neo4j.md

                 f.write(item['archived_snapshots']['closest']['url'] + '\n')
 {% endhighlight %}

 With this, we end up with a file `twitter_handle_urls.csv` that contains a list of Internet Archive urls for any of the Russian troll accounts that were archived by Internet Archive.
+Unfortunately, we only find just over 100 Russia Troll accounts that were cached by Internet Archive.
+This is just a tiny sample of the overall accounts, but we should still be able to scrape tweets for these 100 users.

 ## Scraping Twitter Profile Pages